Sign up for a magical three day weekend exploring sound

 Dhrupad Days @ Seattle turns five!!
 Having hosted four successful Dhrupad Days, we are very pleased to bring it to you again in 2017, in collaboration with Cornish College of the Arts.

-Dhrupad Days is a fantastic opportunity to forget the world, and immerse yourself in the blissful notes of India’s oldest classical music art form…. for three days… guided by world famous Dhrupad masters Padmashri Gundecha Brothers.
+Dhrupad Days is a fantastic opportunity to immerse yourself in the blissful notes of India’s oldest classical music art form…. for three days… guided by world famous Dhrupad masters Padmashri Gundecha Brothers.
 It is an opportunity to improve vocal techniques and learn very beautiful and nuanced musical sound production techniques, no matter what your skill level or genre.

 All Seattle events will be held at Kerry Hall, 710 E. Roy Street, Seattle, WA 98102.
 This is in the beautiful and thriving Capitol Hill neighborhood of Seattle, which also offers several bnb lodging options (for those travelling to Seattle).